vidya-collab/Practice_postman-collection/README.md

-It is a postman collection for Below API : https://reqres.in/api/
+It is a postman collection for API : https://reqres.in/api/